SevenStones/azure-CIS-cli-script/README.md

 7.4 - Ensure that 'Unattached disks' are encrypted with 'Customer Managed Key' (CMK) (lists unattached disks)

+8.2 - Ensure that the Expiration Date is set for all Keys in Non-RBAC Key Vaults (usually all key vaults will be RBAC enabled, making this control non-applicable.
+The script lists the RBAC and non-RBAC Key Vaults)

+8.4 - Ensure that the Expiration Date is set for all Secrets in Non-RBAC Key Vaults (usually all key vaults will be RBAC enabled, making this control non-applicable.
+The script lists the RBAC and non-RBAC Key Vaults)

 10.1 - Ensure that Resource Locks are set for Mission-Critical Azure Resources